Online Exhibition

 As in most New York City typical residential buildings, cast-in-place-concrete scissor stairs are used to achieve more net-to-gross area efficiency.
 Scissor stairs combine two stair enclosures in one intertwined unit and usually are about 10 percent more efficient than two independent stairs.

 In order to create the most compact service core, the architects developed their own design for a prefabricated switchback scissor stair that utilized the minimal stair height clearances in the most minimized footprint.
-Working with the stair industry, a shallow steel-framed stair was designed with rated high-impact shaftwall enclosure that achieved the thinnest profile possible.
+Working with the stair industry, a shallow steel-framed stair was designed with a rated high-impact shaftwall enclosure that achieved the thinnest profile possible.

 The resultant floor-to-floor height was 15' - 6".